 Comment (0)

 Any season is the perfect time to bake a fluffy cheesecake ;).
 This time, a cheesecake with lots of milk powder.
-This recipe will remind you a lot of a previous cheesecake you can find on the blog, ‘as fluffy as a cloud’ cheesecake.
+This recipe will remind you of a previous cheesecake you can find on the blog, ‘as fluffy as a cloud’ cheesecake.
 It is just as delicate and… very fluffy!
-The combination of different cheesecake recipes all combined together to make the dreamiest dessert….
+The combination of different cheesecake recipes all combined to make the dreamiest dessert….
 Served with seasonal fruit or fruit sauce.
-I highly recommend!
+I highly recommend it!

 Ingredients for the base: